avacore1337/new-queue/README.md

 * Implement server wide message

 Frontend:
-* Bug - Title is not always updated
 * Bug - Why do we subscribe and unsubscribe twice upon receiving help?
 * Bug - Location is reset if user is in queue and tries to empty their location
 * Bug - Can enter with empty location and comment